zhangchiqing/beginner-friendly-haskell-for-web-development/README.md

 # Beginner-friendly Real World Haskell Web Development

 ### Why Haskell
 Learning Haskell changed the way I think about programming.
-Objective-oriented programming taught me to think in terms of "object," with its mutable fields, and "methods," for their interactions between each other.
+Objective-oriented programming taught me to think in terms of "object" with its mutable fields, and "methods" for their interactions between each other.
 In Haskell, I learned to think in terms of "data" and "functions" for data transformation.
 I found it's more straightforward and allows me to write less code.

 Haskell is a static typed, pure functional language.
 While the functional programming allows you to reuse a lot of code for data transformation, the Haskell compiler also checks the types you defined for the data and the data transformation functions to catch mistakes before they get run.